Catalogue description Colonial Office: Prisoners of War and Civilian Internees Department: Nominal Index of Allied Internees

 Immediate source of acquisition:

-in 2011 Foreign and Commonwealth Office
+In 2011 Foreign and Commonwealth Office

 Custodial history: These records were passed from the Foreign and Commonwealth Office (FCO) to the Public Record Office (PRO) in the mid-1970s, along with other former Colonial Office indexes, as part of the work to compile a Colonial Office Records Handbook.
 The indexes were not returned to FCO on the completion of this work, but were not accessioned.
 They were stored in a number of locations in the PRO to which the public had access, first in Portugal Street, then in Chancery Lane, before being relocated to closed areas of Kew, and then Hayes.
 The other indexes were destroyed in 1999.
 This index was accessioned in 2011.

-Accruals: No further accurals are anticipated.
+Accruals: No further accruals are anticipated.

 Have you found an error with this catalogue description?